Burglar who put homeowners through ‘terrifying ordeal’ has sentence increased

 At a sentence hearing in 2020, Judge Pauline Codd said that the earlier attack was a terrifying ordeal for the homeowners, whose son was forced to lock himself in his bedroom.
 She said the family now feel unsafe and have turned their house into a type of fortress.

-Gráinne O’Neill SC, for the DPP, argued before the three-judge Court of Appeal that the headline sentence of six years set by Ms Codd was too low.
+Gráinne O’Neill SC, for the DPP, argued before the three-judge Court of Appeal that the headline sentence of six years set by Judge Codd was too low.

 She said the judge had given too little weight to the aggravating factors, including the degree of planning, the targeting of homes late in the evening and the confrontation with one homeowner.
 When trying to get into the house on Brewery Road, counsel said, Cawley caused damage to the door that cost €3,000 to repair.
 Ms O’Neill also drew attention to Cawley’s flight to the UK where he committed a further burglary offence.